Parenting - Putting Your Children First

 Parental alienation is where one parent influences their child’s views about the other parent, and their wishes about parenting arrangements.
 Parental alienation is not always intentional: children are often heavily influenced by their parents’ actions in relation to the other parent including their general demeanour, off-hand comments, or by overhearing their parents’ arguments.

-Research has shown that children often lack the maturity needed to navigate their own relationships between adults who are in conflict.
+Children usually lack the maturity needed to navigate their own relationships between adults who are in conflict.
 The result can be children emotionally aligning themselves with one parent over the other, as the only way they know how to cope.
-The effects of parental alienation are usually very devastating on children, and can result in symptoms including night terrors, bed-wetting, poor schooling, bullying and other anti-social behaviours, and problems adjusting to their own adult life in later years leading to their own inability to build strong relationships, drug use, alcoholism, and crime.
+The effects of parental alienation are usually very devastating on children, and can result in symptoms including night terrors, bed-wetting, poor schooling, bullying and other anti-social behaviours, and problems adjusting to their own adult life in later years leading to their own inability to build strong relationships, drug abuse, alcoholism, and crime.

 Formalising parenting arrangements